Eligibility Criteria

 Financial Incentives and Additional Support

-In addition to Mass Save® rebates, Massachusetts residents can take advantage of:- Federal tax credits for energy-efficient home improvements
+- Federal tax credits for energy-efficient home improvements

 - Mass Save® HEAT Loans, offering 0% financing for qualified energy efficiency upgrades